curtiskokuloku/Schedule-Manager/README.md

 4. Edit Event: To edit an existing event, click on the Edit button next to the event.
 Update the event details and submit the form.
 5. Delete Event: To delete an event, click on the Delete button next to the event.
 6. Toggle Dark/Light Mode: Use the toggle switch at the top of the page to switch between dark and light mode.

+## Database Setup

+**READ CAREFULLY**

+To set up the database for the Schedule Manager application, follow these steps:

+1. **Check SQL Files**: Check the files in the 'sql_js' directory of the project to set up the database.
+There should be SQL files for creating tables and inserting initial data.
+2. **Create Database**: If you're using your own database, create a new database for the application.
+3. **Update Connection Details**: In the 'index.js' file, update the MySQL connection details to match your database configuration.
+4. **Verify Information**: Verify that all information in the 'index.js' file is correct, including the *secret key for sessions*, database host, user, password, and database name.
+5. **Run Application**: Start the server by running node 'index.js' in the terminal.
+Access the application at <http://localhost:9003>.
+6. **Set Up Tables**: If you're using the provided SQL files, run them in your MySQL database to create the necessary tables.
+7. **Verify Data**: Verify that the tables have been created successfully and contain the necessary data.
+8. **Test Application**: Test the application to ensure that it is running correctly and that you can add, edit, and delete events.

 ## Contributing